StarManTheGamer/poly-newdocs/docs/objects/static-classes/Datastore.md

 {{ staticclass("Datastore")}}

-:polytoria-Datastore: Datastore (not to be confused with the Datastore data type) is a service used for storing data between game sessions.
+:polytoria-Datastore: Datastore (not to be confused with the Datastore data type) is a service used for storing data between place sessions.

 {{ serverexclusive() }}